 4) Take a step back.
 Along with noticing your breath, notice what has triggered this emotion.
 This can be really hard to do in the moment, but very effective in the long-term.
-Identifying and considering the thoughts behind your emotions can help you better understand your grief.
+Identifying and considering the thoughts behind your emotions can help you better understand your grief and, in the future, anticipate the crying in public potential.
 My Target-sock-meltdown had nothing to do with socks.
 The social worker in me forced myself to breathe and reflect in that moment.
 It clearly wasn’t about the socks.
 It was about so many other things, things I had been avoiding because I had been too busy trying to support my friend.

 5) Go somewhere private.
 If you are around friends, family, or colleagues, make up whatever excuse you need – you need to use the bathroom, make a phone call, throw up, whatever.
 Then book-it to a private spot.
 Let’s be honest, the bathroom is usually a surefire place to get some alone time.
 You will not be the first or last person to shed some tears in a bathroom stall.
 Your office, car, or any old empty room always works.